JLPM22/MotionMatching/README.md

 ## License

-This work by Jose Luis Ponton is licensed under [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/?ref=chooser-v1)
+This work is licensed under the MIT License; see [LICENSE](LICENSE) for more details.